detectmylove/detectmylove/README.md

 - ✨
 - if you're here to start drama, i won't engage in it. sorry!
 - read rentry for more info!
+- also if you recognize my user: i don't support the person! i just really like the producer :]